arielfenster/FlightGear-Simulator-Web-App/README.md

 b.
 Next, in order to help you speed things up and bypass the take-off procedures, click on the Cessna C172P tab, and click on Autostart.
 This will start the engine and prepare the aircraft to lift off.

 ## Displaying the position
-Run the application.
-Your default internet browser will open will the address 'localhost:xxx', where 'xxx' is a number.
-There are four of requestes you can perform which we will cover.
+Run the simulator and click on the 'Fly!' icon in the bottom left corner.
+Next, run the application.
+Your default internet browser will open with the address 'localhost:xxx', where 'xxx' is a number.
+There are four types of requestes you can perform which we will cover.
 The type of request is dependent on its format:

 ### Default view
 Here you can see the map where the positions will be pinned: